farrencc/COTHROM_education/content/module_0/why_this_matters.md

 Before moving on, consider:

-1. **Do you know which constituency you're in?** If not, we'll help you find out in the next lesson.

-2. **Have your constituency boundaries changed in your lifetime?** You might be surprised.
+1. **What is your constituency's seat shortage or surplus?** Use the calculator above to find out.

+2. **Which variance formula makes more intuitive sense to you?** The traditional (Commission) method or the alternative (COTHROM) method?

 3. **What matters more to you:** Perfect population equality, or keeping your county together?
-(Spoiler: you might not be able to have both.)
+(Spoiler: you might not be able to have both - we'll explore these trade-offs later.)

+4. **Do you think algorithms should help** with redistricting?
+What concerns do you have?
+What opportunities do you see?

 The journey from "my vote matters" to "I understand how algorithmic redistricting works" starts with understanding that the current system, while well-intentioned, has significant limitations.